danielabar/meblog/src/markdown/rails-slack-app-part2-slash-command-with-text-response.md

 * There's some code duplication in the multiple calls to `slack_client.chat_postMessage(...)` where the only thing that varies is the message text.
 * There's no (easy) way to test all this logic, and this problem will compound over time as more requirements are added and the logic grows in complexity.

-If you compare the command handler framework provided by the `slack-ruby-bot-server-events` gem to a Rails controller, then what we have here is the same problem that can affect any Rails application: Where to put the [business logic](https://en.wikipedia.org/wiki/Business_logic)?
+Comparing the command handler framework provided by the `slack-ruby-bot-server-events` gem to a Rails controller, then what we have here is the same problem that can affect any Rails application: Where to put the [business logic](https://en.wikipedia.org/wiki/Business_logic)?

 In the case of a Slack application, the command handlers can be thought of as a type of "Slack controller".
 We would like to have these only focused on extracting the necessary data from the Slack command, and then have the business logic live somewhere else, where it's easier to test.

 There are a number of different options for organizing business logic in Rails applications:

 * Leave it in the controller and test it with request (aka integration) tests.
+This isn't an option in this case as I couldn't find any documentation about testing the command handler callbacks with the [slack-ruby-bot-server-events](https://github.com/slack-ruby/slack-ruby-bot-server-events) gem.
 * Put it in ActiveRecord model methods.
 * Use ActiveSupport [concerns](https://www.writesoftwarewell.com/how-rails-concerns-work-and-how-to-use-them/).
 * Use ActiveRecord [callbacks](https://guides.rubyonrails.org/active_record_callbacks.html) to distribute the logic across the lifecycle of the ActiveRecord model.